 Free lines only |

-Only checks block internal lines against free pipe lines |
+Only checks block internal lines against free pipe lines.
+This is the most restrictive — only AnyBlock-to-Line clamp connections are accepted |

 |

-Free lines and sticky block references |
+Free lines and Sticky block references |

-Also checks block-to-block parallel lines (where at least one is a Clamp) |
+Also checks block-to-block parallel lines where at least one is a Sticky (Clamp) block.
+Accepts AnyBlock-Line and StickyBlock-AnyBlock clamp connections |

 |